coverclock/com-diag-hackamore/Hackamore/README.txt

 Note that this capability is not part of the unit test modules but part of the Hackamore framework itself.
-So you can use this capability in your own Hackamore application instead of embedding this sensitive information in your Python program or in (for example) your Eclipse project metadata.
-If the value of COM_DIAG_HACKAMORE_SERVER is not defined or is an empty string, the unit tests which run against a live server will automatically be bypassed.
+So you can use this capability in your own Hackamore application instead of embedding this sensitive information in your Python program or in your Eclipse project metadata.
+If the value of the variable COM_DIAG_HACKAMORE_SERVER is not defined or is an empty string, the unit tests which run against a live server will automatically be bypassed.

 Similarly, there is a prototype Hackamore main program that extracts the same information for one or more Asterisk servers from the same dotfile in your home directory.
-Here is an example.
+The dotfile would contains lines of the form shown in the examples below.

     COM_DIAG_HACKAMORE_NAME1=PBX1
     COM_DIAG_HACKAMORE_SERVER1=pbx1.mydomain.com